WELCOME TO MARRAUM - LEADING ARCHITECTS IN TRURO

 Our heartstrings thrum to the beat of Cornish city life

-OUR CONNECTIONS TO TRURO
+OUR CONNECTION TO TRURO

 We’re also currently working on a number of projects in Truro, including a hip to gable extension and several full house renovations so watch this space for more updates and case studies coming soon.
+Our growing portfolio positions us as a leading architect in Truro, clients can rely on us for innovative and sustainable designs.

 TRURO'S ARCHITECTURAL HISTORY